-- The tabs you enable should be required for the type of activity you're performing in this community, whether it be sharing accounts and opportunities with your partners or sharing cases and solutions with customers who need support.
-Don't clutter your community with tabs that users don't need. - Profiles control access to tabs, so some tabs you choose may be hidden for profiles associated with the community.
+- Enable the tabs that are required for the type of activity you're performing in this community.
+For example, sharing accounts and opportunities with your partners or sharing cases and solutions with customers who need support.
+Don't clutter your community with tabs that users don't need. - Profiles control access to tabs.
+If a profile doesn't have access to a tab, the tab is hidden for that profile in the community.
 In that case, you must manually expose the tabs in the profiles for your community members so that they can see the tabs in the community. - Lightning Component tabs aren't supported in Communities. - Chatter Free users in your community don't see any tabs except the Chatter tab.